Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/transform/transform_control/proportional_edit.rst

-You can use the proportional editing tool to produce great effects with the scaling (:kbd:`S`) and rotation (:kbd:`R`) tools, as *A landscape obtained via proportional editing* shows.
+You can use the proportional editing tool to produce great effects with the scaling (:kbd:`S`) and rotation (:kbd:`R`) tools, as Fig. A landscape obtained via proportional editing shows.

 .. figure:: /images/3D-interaction_Transform-Control_Proportional-Edit-landscape.jpg